Qiquan-Wang/AML_SDPH/README.md

 <!-- Structure of the repository -->
 ## Structure of the repository
 This repository contains the following:
 - `.ipynb`: notebook to reproduce the models and predictions
 - `Figures.ipynb`: notebook to reproduce all figures and results
+- Folder `GMM` contains
+- Folder `Data_loading` contains Python script to load data from pickle files and the notebook `How_to_load_PHloc.ipynb` provides an example for generating the Gaussian kernel approximation heatmaps.

-The data can be found at [link](https://drive.google.com/file/d/14v3P8qcZBDP8Z1BZtfFc9K9scKrBinVQ/view?usp=sharing) for the knee and at [link](https://drive.google.com/file/d/14v3P8qcZBDP8Z1BZtfFc9K9scKrBinVQ/view?usp=sharing) for the long region.
+The data can be found at [link](https://drive.google.com/file/d/14v3P8qcZBDP8Z1BZtfFc9K9scKrBinVQ/view?usp=sharing) for the knee and [link](https://drive.google.com/file/d/14v3P8qcZBDP8Z1BZtfFc9K9scKrBinVQ/view?usp=sharing) for the long region.

 <!-- Package installation -->